-Bitcraze AB was created in 2011 by the designers of the Crazyflie quadcopter.
-The purpose of the company is to finance the development and manufacturing of a Crazyflie kit and to make it available as an open source development platform.
+Bitcraze AB was founded in 2011 by the designers of the Crazyflie quadcopter.
+The purpose of the company was to finance the development and manufacturing of a Crazyflie kit and to make it available as an open source development platform.

-The Crazyflie quadcopter was started late 2009 as a competence development project in the Swedish consulting company Epsilon AB in which all three of us where employed.
-This project was done on our free-time with component cost handled by Epsilon.
-In 2010 we finally decided to send to a video of the Crazyflie to Hackaday.com and that’s when things really took off.
+We started the work on the Crazyflie quadcopter late 2009 as a competence development project called Daedalus in the Swedish consulting company Epsilon AB, where all three founders where employed at the time.
+The work was done during our free time with component costs payed by Epsilon.
+In 2010 we finally decided to send a video of the Crazyflie to Hackaday.com and that’s when things really took off.
 More development was done and we decided to make a Crazyflie kit that could be manufactured and sold as an open source development platform.
 To finance the development and manufacturing of the kit we created Bitcraze AB.
-At this point we felt that the project had outgrown the Daedalus Projects and decided to launch Bitcraze.se.
-The Daedalus projects website still exists to show off and advertise other Epsilon competence development project but the Crazyflie now lives in Bitcraze.
+At this point we felt that the project had outgrown the Daedalus Projects and decided to launch Bitcraze.io.

 Crazyflie is a small quadcopter that stated with a simple idea: get an electronic board to fly.
-We are three electronic engineer from Sweden and we wanted to make a small flying machine that could fly indoor (Sweden is often cold outside ;-)) and with as few mechanical parts as possible.
+We were three embedded engineers from Sweden and we wanted to make a small flying machine that could be used indoor (it is often cold outside in Sweden ;-)) and with as few mechanical parts as possible.
 The result of this idea was a small quadcopter that uses its electronic board as main mechanical frame and with motors glued to the PCB.
 At that point this was the smallest quadcopter in the world.